cmdwtf/Odiin/README.md

 Currently Odiin is being developed on a [nRF52840 M.2 Developer Kit](https://store.makerdiary.com/products/nrf52840-m2-developer-kit) by makerdiary.
 Their hardware has so far been wonderful and a great way to dive into the nRF52 family of System on a Chips.

-Debugging and logging: I'm just using a [USB to TTL](https://amzn.to/2OSYcJb) (affiliate link) cable for now, so I can maintain the connection through device reboots.
+Debugging and logging: I'm just using a [USB to TTL](https://amzn.to/2OSYcJb) cable for now, so I can maintain the connection through device reboots.
 This is really entirely optional, and any 3.3v TTL adapter would work.

 Display: I'm using a 320x240 pixel LCD, driven by an ILI9341.
 Particularly, I'm using this [HiLetgo 2.2" Display](https://www.amazon.com/gp/product/B01CZL6QIQ/ref=as_li_tl?ie=UTF8&tag=cmd0ed-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01CZL6QIQ&linkId=e4fa58ed89551ceb71b44a4eca0320d2) (affiliate link).
 I'm planning to have the display code abstracted enough that I should be able to swap in different display drivers should I decide to support different ones in the future.

-Input: I picked up a small [5-way tactile switch breakout](https://amzn.to/3hy9GxS) (affiliate link) that has a very 'joystick style' feel to it.
+Input: I picked up a small [5-way tactile switch breakout](https://amzn.to/3hy9GxS) that has a very 'joystick style' feel to it.
 The breakout I got has two extra buttons that I'm trying not to use at the moment, because the breakout is a little large for what I want.I may end up designing my own PCB for the switch, because I want it to fit nicely with whatever hardware I end up using and fitting into a case.
 The switches themselves seem to be produced by a number of manufacturers, and are available at all my favorite components distributors (💖DigiKey).

 ## Build Environment